jamiemori/jamiemori.github.io/_posts/articles/2015-05-03-Making A Simple Subtractive Synthesizer Plug-in With JUCE Part 2.md

 The function body is where it does something to the input.
 In the function body, we declare a <strong>float</strong> (another data type that handles numbers with decimals) called poop.
 We set the poop equal to food/2.0, which is equivalent to saying 12.0 divided by 6.0, since in the drawing food is equal to 12.0 (I chose 12.0 for the sake of illustration, but food can really be any value that is a float).
 We then, specify our return value as poop (our function <strong>output</strong>).
 Recall that we declared the function return type to be <strong>float</strong> so the return value of poop must be a float.
 There are cases where the function doesn't return anything specifically, in which case we would say <strong>void</strong> instead of float in the function declaration.
 Also, don't forget to put semicolons at the end of each line and to bracket the function body if you don't want errors!
 <p></p>

 Okay, that was a lot.
 But we're actually pretty close to constructing a real class.
 We're just missing a couple things.
 First, we have to declare that it actually is a class called <em>dog</em> by bracketing (note the semicolon at the end) and declaring <strong>class dog</strong>.
 Next, we are going to provide some <strong>Access Specifiers</strong>.
-These are actually not required, but it's good to provide them anyways.
 Anything specified as <strong>private</strong> means that only the dog class has access to these variables/functions.
 Anything that is <strong>public</strong> can be accessed by everybody.
-By default, all classes in C++ are <strong>private</strong> so remember that.
+By default, all classes in C++ are <strong>private</strong>.
 Finally, we need to specify that the "eatFood" function belongs to the dog class.
 We do this by including the "<strong>::</strong>" operator, known as the <strong>scope resolution operator</strong> preceded by the class name "dog" in the function declaration.

 <figure>
 {% highlight C++ %}